Dave Ramsey - Our Favorite (Personal Finance) Financial Guru

 This book gave me practical steps to help organize my life, make more money and pursue my passions.

-Now this is an amazing app for budgeting.
-It was built to reflect a written budget or spreadsheet system.
+Now this is one of the most amazing budgeting tools around.
+This app was built to reflect a written budget or spreadsheet system.
 It is easy to use and remembers your planned income and expenses from the previous month.

 To get the most out of this app - and you end up paying for this feature - you connect your bank account to it.
 That way your expenses show up as almost instant transactions in the app.
 Then, all you have to do is drag and drop that transaction into your correct line item.
 And boom, you’ve just tracked your expenses for the day.

-It’s probably because I know this company cares about me as a person, but I do feel safe using this software in a way I don’t on others.
+It’s probably because I know this company cares about me as a person that I feel safe using this software.
 The IT security just seems solid to me.
 If I ever need a solution, they’re always prompt to answer.

 Last, but not least - The Dave Ramsey Show Podcast